shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 }
 ```

-Notice that object in `shortcuts` has property `name`, which identifies the Shortcut and `action`, which represents the action that will be triggered when shortcut is tapped.
+Notice that object in `shortcuts` has property `name`, which defines the shortcut and `action`, which represents the action that will be triggered when shortcut is tapped.
 In the `name` property, use **relative name** to define an extension part.
 In properties like `action`, where some extension part is referenced, use **absolute name**.
 That's why under `action` property, we're having `developer.restaurants.openRestaurantsList` value instead of only `openRestaurantsList`.
 Absolute name of extension part follows this structure: `{developerName}.{extensionName}.{extensionPartName}`.

 In your `extension.json`, CLI already put your developer name instead of `developer` in this snippet, so you don't need to change anything.